Edward Herrmann: Career

-Theater
+Theatre

 Herrmann began his career in theatre.
 One of the first professional productions he appeared in was the U.S. premiere of Michael Weller's Moonchildren at the Arena Stage in Washington, D.C., in November 1971.
 He moved with the show to New York City to make his Broadway debut the following year.
-Herrmann returned to Broadway in 1976 to portray Frank Gardner in the revival of Mrs. Warren's Profession.
-For his performance he won a Tony Award for Best Featured Actor in a Play.
+Herrmann returned to Broadway in 1976 to portray Frank Gardner in the revival of 'Bernard Shaw's Mrs. Warren's Profession.
+For his performance he won a Tony Award for Best Featured Actor in a Play at the 30th Tony Awards.

-Herrmann and Dianne Wiest collaborated as directors on the Williamstown Theater Festival in its 1985 offering Not About Heroes, playing Sassoon.
+Herrmann and Dianne Wiest collaborated as directors on the Williamstown Theater Festival in its 1985 offering Not About Heroes, playing Siegfried Sassoon alongside Dylan Baker as Wilfred Owen.
 Frank Rich praised the performance: "If Mr. Baker's Wilfred is a bit of an uncomplicated, foursquare boy scout and if Mr. Herrmann's stiff-upper-lipped Siegfried at first arouses deja vu, they form a passionate symbiosis as the darker clouds gather in Act II.
 Both actors also have a natural way with the rhetoric of their characters' respective canons."
 During 1988, Herrmann appeared in the New York production Julius Caesar as Gaius Cassius Longinus.
 Herrmann stated he had joined after becoming tired with constantly having to wear a suit in his prior roles and finding Cassius the most complex of the available roles.
-Frank Rich opined that Herrmann was the "liveliest of the leads by far" and that he would be better suited in the role of Brutus.
+Frank Rich opined that Herrmann was the "liveliest of the leads by far" and that he would be better suited in the role of Marcus Junius Brutus.
 In 1988–89, Herrmann starred with Alec Guinness in the London West End production of A Walk in the Woods.
-The play debuted at the Comedy Theater in November 1988, and was directed by Ronald Eyre.
-As the New York Times reported, "Mr. Guinness and Mr. Herrmann share the stage uninterrupted for some two hours.
+The play debuted at the Comedy Theatre in November 1988, and was directed by Ronald Eyre.
+As The New York Times reported, "Mr. Guinness and Mr. Herrmann share the stage uninterrupted for some two hours.
 The fictional play is rooted in the real-life relationship between a Soviet diplomat and an American negotiator who broke protocol in 1982 and made a private limited arms control deal while taking a stroll in a forest outside Geneva."